 Powered by 720 photovoltaic panels installed across the campus, with a generating capacity of 200 kilowatts, the university has taken a huge step towards achieving carbon-neutrality.

 “We have been committed to strengthening environmental sustainability at Ashesi since day one,” says Casper Annie, Facilities and Logistics Director.
 “Since 2011, we have harvested hundreds of thousands of gallons of rainwater, continually treated for use all across campus.
 We are not connected to the national water pipeline, and are completely self-sufficient.
-We continue to expand our water harvesting infrastructure, and our treatment facility is always being expanded alongside.
+We continue to expand our water harvesting infrastructure, and our treatment facility is always being expanded alongside it.
 Our treated water quality meets the WHO accepted standard, and clean drinking water is available from our taps on campus.
-We have done same with all our septic waste, with a biogas plant that treats waste and generates effluent water for our gardens, and gas for our ovens.
+We have done the same with all our septic waste, with a biogas plant that treats waste and generates effluent water for our gardens, and gas for our ovens.
 We try to conserve and reuse as much as we can.”

 “By adopting solar, we have taken the next step to reducing Ashesi’s environmental footprint, because we can now significantly reduce our use of generators,” he adds.
 “We are pushing to get as close to full sustainability as possible.”